 Special rules allow children who are terminally ill to get help quickly.
-A child is considered to be terminally ill if they have a progressive illness that is likely to limit their life expectancy to six months or less.
-It is impossible to say exactly how long someone will live and some children who receive DLA under these rules live much longer than six months.
+A child is considered to be terminally ill if they have a progressive illness that is likely to limit their life expectancy to twelve months or less.
+It is impossible to say exactly how long someone will live and some children who receive DLA under these rules live longer than twelve months.